Professional Consulting Practice

 Our courses are designed to accommodate various learning preferences.
 Depending on the course structure, you may get different forms of support.
 Self-paced courses are designed to be user-friendly and independent, minimizing the need for external support.
 In courses with instructors, our direct platform support feature includes opportunities for questions, discussions, and remediation, with email and phone support available for select courses.
 Our student advising team is available to guide you on program requirements and administrative requests, but they do not provide assistance with course content.
 Our goal is to provide you with the necessary support for success, whether it's through self-paced exploration, direct communication, or guidance from our advising team.

-This course is non-credit, so it does not qualify for federal aid, FAFSA and Pell Grant.
-In some states, vocational rehab or workforce development boards will pay for qualified students to take our courses.
-Additionally, some students may qualify for financial assistance when they enroll, if they meet certain requirements.
-Financing is available from select schools.
+ed2go courses are non-credit, so they do not qualify for federal aid, FAFSA, and Pell Grant.
+In some states, vocational rehab or workforce development boards may provide funding to take our courses.
+Additionally, you may qualify for financial assistance if you meet certain requirements.
 Learn more about financial assistance.